 At the Kimono Wednesday event, visitors were invited to try on a replica of the kimono worn by Claude Monet’s wife Camille in the painting “La Japonaise.”
 The historically accurate kimonos were made in Japan for that very purpose.

 Nevertheless, Asian-American activists and their supporters surrounded the exhibit with signs like, “Try on the kimono: learn what it’s like to be a racist imperialist today.”
-Others attacked “[email protected] MFA” on Facebook.
+Others attacked “Yellow-face@the MFA” on Facebook.